mohnikbakht/SyntheticSCG-Transformer-PyTorch/README.md

 # Neural SCG Synthesis Transformer Network

-In this work we designed a deep learning model using transformers to generate synthetic Seismocardiogram (SCG) beats with control over features like PEP, LVET, AO/AC amplitudes.
-We adapted the text to speech model developed by the NLP community to design a feature to SCG waveform model leveraging the power of transformers.
-To do this we explored three types of tokenizers for SCG signals.
+Contributions:
+(1) elucidating a
+transformer-based generative model that can be used to generate synthetic SCG beats more similar to real human SCG beats than porcine SCG beats, random noise, and skeleton SCG (see section \ref{Results}) (2) demonstrating that our synthetic SCG generator model can generate SCG beats with AO and AC timings that are strongly correlated with the desired AO and AC parameters input to the model (3) demonstrating that MODWT embedding is superior to other standard 1-D signal embedding schemes for SCG signals, improving the translation of natural language processing approaches to the SCG realm.

 ## Dataset

-For this task we used datasets containing SCG recordings from 94 healthy subjects.
+For this task we used datasets containing SCG recordings from 82 healthy participants (32 females, and 50 males).

 ## Motivation